This quick and easy broiled cod is cooked under high heat until tender and served with a healthy lemon and caper yogurt sauce.

 That's three years too long.

-Recently, one of my Sitka Salmon deliveries had a few pieces of the most delicious, flaky cod I’ve ever tasted, and I knew I needed to share the recipe.
+Recently, one of my Community Supported Fishery deliveries had a few pieces of the most delicious, flaky cod I've ever tasted, and I knew I needed to share the recipe.

-If you’ve eaten cod, you know that it’s a pretty mild fish.
-It’s extremely versatile, and pairs well with a lot of different spices and sauces.
+If you've eaten cod, you know that it's a pretty mild fish.
+It's highly versatile, and pairs well with a lot of different spices and sauces.

 This time, however, I wanted to show you how to highlight the cod's natural flavors as much as possible.